Resources

 Subscribe for updates

-A Definitive Guide to Mobile App User Retention
+The Ultimate Guide to Mobile App Retention

 While this mantra may have helped you gain that initial traction for your app business, you may have soon realized that this cannot continue since your user acquisition costs eventually skyrocket, resulting in minimal ROIs.